oxidecomputer/daft/README.md

 Daft is a library and proc macro for generating differences between types.
 `daft` is inspired by [diffus](https://github.com/distil/diffus) but simplified significantly.
-I (ajs) learned so much from using and reading the `diffus` code and I think it is awesome that stuff like that is made available to the community. `daft` as an alternative is purposefully adapted to Oxide's use case.
+I (ajs) learned so much from using and reading the `diffus` code and I think it is awesome that libraries like this are made available to the community. `daft` is an alternative purposefully adapted to Oxide's use case, but is more constrained than diffus.
+If you want string diff and enum diff support, you probably want to stick with diffus.

 The primary usage is to `#[derive(Diff)]` on types so that they are semantically diffable.
 See the [integration_test](https://github.com/oxidecomputer/daft/blob/main/daft-derive/tests/integration_test.rs)